lwhitelock/HuduAPI/README.md

 This is an unofficial powershell module to allow access to the Hudu API.
 I am not associated with Hudu other than as a customer.

+NOTE2:
+I have talked to Hudu and it wasn't supposed to be a breaking change.
+I think I am going to leave it in the powershell module to work this way, as supporting a -fields and a -custom_fields will just confuse people going forwards.
+I can't see any reason to keep the legacy method over the new one and it is a relatively quick fix to swap over an existing script.

 NOTE:
 Hudu have updated their API with some better filtering options.
 They have also updated their Asset creation API with breaking changes.
 If you install/update Hudu after 26th of Feb you need to use version 1.11 of the powershell module or above.
 If you are using a version prior to that you will need to use version 1.10.